-The impact vacancy and occupancy can have on insurance
+How vacancy and occupancy can impact insurance:

 Common examples of occupancy changes include:

-- You decide to permanently rent out your home
+- You decide to rent out your home permanently

-- Your tenant moves out and the property is vacant
+- Your tenant moves out, and the property is vacant

 - Your mother passes, leaving her house empty